oguzatas/mood-based-music-generation/README.md

 2. **Generate Music**: Click "Generate Music" to start AI music generation
 3. **Wait for Conversion**: The app automatically converts MIDI to WAV
 4. **Play Music**: Select generated files from the list and click "Play"
+5. **Use GA/LLM Features**: Use the GA and LLM feedback features for research and advanced music evolution

 ### Keyboard Shortcuts